 Update: It looks like Netflix has changed its password-sharing rules again.
 Check out our breakdown of the new Netflix restrictions including how much its paid extra-member password-sharing feature will cost.

-Original: We’ve known for some time that Netflix is going to start clamping down on people sharing their account and password with others, and the streaming service is starting to get much tougher on the practice; but exactly how will Netflix stop users from sharing passwords?
+We’ve known for some time that the Netflix password sharing crackdown is going to start clamping down on us sharing our account and password with others.
+But exactly how will Netflix stop users from sharing passwords?

 Netflix wants to stop people from sharing their accounts because it feels that it's weakening its position as one of the best streaming services.
 According to the company, password sharing "undermines [its] long-term ability to invest in and improve" its content and platform; as it sees things, all the people that are borrowing someone else’s Netflix password, rather than paying for the service themselves, are hampering the production of some of the best Netflix shows.

 However, the change is not popular, with subscribers in parts of Latin and South America hating the new paid password-sharing scheme that was trialed last year.
 On top of that, it’s not been entirely clear when password sharing is and isn’t okay, nor how Netflix will prevent it, given how the likes of password generators and the wealth of password managers out there - from free password managers to business password managers - make it easier than ever to use and store passwords.

 We’re here to explain everything we know about how the policy will work but note that the rules below might change soon.
 Netflix recently accidentally changed the password-sharing rules on its FAQ (before swiftly reversing them again), so while the info below is currently correct we could see the rules change in the not-too-distant future.

 Who can you share your Netflix password with?